All Episodes

 So I just see why it looks to me like there's a little bit of a CYA situation there.

-And of course, Biden with his poll numbers so low, maybe he's looking at a way to raise his poll numbers, but also is he trying to protect something that's going on with his family, both between Ukraine and Russia.
+And of course, Biden, with his poll number so low, maybe he's looking at a way to raise these poll numbers.

 He already gave Vladimir exactly what he wanted with the pipeline, giving him all the energy he wants.

-This reminds me a lot of, you know, like when uh when Hitler went into uh uh Romania, you know, started taking the oil deals down there.
+This reminds me a lot of, you know, like when Hitler went into Romania, you know, started taking the oil deals down there.

-Under Biden, Russia recognizes the the sovereignty of uh and independence of two territories of Ukraine, just takes them.
+Under Biden, Russia recognizes the sovereignty and independence of two territories of Ukraine.

 Under Trump, none of this happened.

-Uh we know about the Barisma money in Ukraine and then Kazakhstan money and and God knows where else the this the Biden syndicate made money.
+We know about the burisma money in Ukraine and then Kazakhstan money and God knows where else the Biden syndicate made money.

-Um I think you have to look at it through the prism of what the how compromised is the Biden family?
+I think you have to look at it through the prism of how compromised is the Biden family?

-Because I it seems from the outside to me very compromised.
+Because it seems from the outside to me very compromised.

 I think they're incredibly compromised, and you're absolutely right, especially about Trump.